What Is A PunchOut Catalog?

 - File trailer

-This format allows for easy and intuitive creation of hierarchical relationships (e.g., size, colour, material for a given item) while keeping file size and data management costs to a minimum.
-It also eliminates the need for the tedious entry of product information and reduces or eliminates the need to convert received catalogue files.
+This format allows for easy and intuitive creation of hierarchical relationships (e.g., size, color, material for a given item) while keeping file size and data management costs to a minimum.
+It also eliminates the need for the tedious entry of product information and reduces or eliminates the need to convert received catalog files.

-PunchOut Catalogues address these limitations through the use of two other languages:
+PunchOut Catalogs address these limitations through the use of two other languages:

 - Commerce Extensible Markup Language, or cXML

-- Open Catalogue Interface, or OCI, commonly used by System Applications and Products (SAP) and Oracle-based systems.
+- Open Catalog Interface, or OCI, commonly used by System Applications and Products (SAP) and Oracle-based systems.

-PunchOut catalogues (which, again, are often called PunchOut websites when their interface is distinct from the buyer’s eProcurement interface) are built on cXML and OCI.
-These languages are dynamic and support advanced configuration and full b2b eCommerce functionality for buyers in addition to the automatic data transmission of CIF catalogues.
+PunchOut catalogs (which, again, are often called PunchOut websites when their interface is distinct from the buyer’s eProcurement interface) are built on cXML and OCI.
+These languages are dynamic and support advanced configuration and full b2b eCommerce functionality for buyers in addition to the automatic data transmission of CIF catalogs.

 Consider this example: Company A is buying goods from Company B via a CXML PunchOut solution.
 A typical transaction would look something like this:

-- A buyer at Company A accesses the master supplier catalogue through their eProcurement application.
+- A buyer at Company A accesses the master supplier catalog through their eProcurement application.